-The City funded six projects in 2001.
-Please refer to Exhibit A. Additionally there were three projects funded in previous program years that had not yet been completed.
-The following projects were funded, begun and/or completed during Program Year 2001.
+The City funded six projects plus administration costs to run the CDBG Program in 2002.
+Please refer to Exhibit A. Additionally there were four projects funded in previous program years that had not yet been completed.
+The following projects were funded, begun and/or completed during Program Year 2002.